cybertk/abao/README.md

 The `destroy` field support both array and object, in case that you may need to clear multiple records.

+**Notice:**

-**Notice:** You can use `depends` and `destroy` together, if the depended case has `destroy` field, the actual destraction is executed after the next case is run (so that the next case can rely on the depend case database modification).
+* You can use `depends` and `destroy` together, if the depended case has `destroy` field, the actual destraction is executed after the next case is run (so that the next case can rely on the depend case database modification).

+* The `query` field named as `id` or `xxx_id` will be transformed as mongo ID automatically, you just need to specify the mongo ID HEX value.
+You don't need to add `account_id` field as filter, because it is configured in the `config.json` file when command is executed.

 #### Basic load test